 Additionally, implementing prevention BMPs in corridor management can reduce maintenance needs and cost, reduce erosion and fire hazards, limit liability for the governing agency, improve appearance, maintain good public relations, and provide wildlife habitat.
 This manual presents an accessible overview of key prevention measures as well as ready-to-use checklists.

 This manual is available as a free download.
-Click here for a PDF of this publication.
+Click here for a PDF of BMPs for Transportation and Utility Corridors.
+(70 pp., 48 MB)

 - Prioritizing BMP Implementation